A backward ergodic theorem along trees and its consequences for free group actions: The tiling property and the backward ergodic theorem

-\begin{remark} By \cref{Periodicity}, the periodic part of $T$ is bijective mod null, so by \cref{assumption}, we can assume the periodic part is bijective.
-Consequently, $E_T$ is measure-preserving on the periodic part, so the backward averages are unweighted (as in the standard pointwise ergodic theorem for $\Z$), although the sets will not be trees in the graph of $T$ since the graph of $T$ on this part consists of finite cycles.
-We can drop the aperiodicity assumption, but we would need to take the averages over set-theoretic trees (i.e., over $S \cdot x$ where $S \in \@T_\Gamma$ for some complete set $\Gamma$ of Borel partial right-inverses of $T$) instead of graph-theoretic subtrees of the graph of $T$. \end{remark}
+\begin{remark} By \cref{Periodicity}, $T$ is bijective on its periodic part $Y$ (mod null).
+By \cref{assumption}, we can assume $E_T\rest{Y}$ is null-preserving and $T\rest{Y}$ is bijective.
+Consequently, $E_T\rest{Y}$ is measure-preserving, so the backward averages are unweighted (as in the standard pointwise ergodic theorem for $\Z$).
+However, the only trees in each orbit of $T\rest{Y}$ are paths of bounded length, so their weights do not tend to infinity.
+We can still reformulate the statement of our theorem with set theoretic trees instead (i.e. over $\tree \cdot x$ where $\tree \in \@T_\Gamma$ for some complete set $\Gamma$ of Borel partial right inverses of $T$) and the statement would still be true without the aperiodicity assumption. \end{remark}

-If $T$ is as in \cref{backward_erg:trees}, then for $\mu$-a.e. $x\in X$, the set $\set{\frac{1}{n}\sum_{i<n}f(T^i(x)):n\in\N}$ of forward averages is bounded (since this is a convergent sequence).
-On the other hand, it is not true in general that if a function $g$ of $S_x$, $S_x \in \@T_x$, converges as $|S_x|^x_\rho \to \infty$, then the set $\set{g(S_x) : S_x\in \@T_x}$ is bounded.
-In our case, however, this does hold; i.e., the set of backward averages $\set{A_f^\rho[S_x]:S_x\in\@T_x}$ is bounded for each $x$ for which the conclusion of \cref{backward_erg:trees} holds.
-This is demonstrated in the following corollary, which will be used in the proof of \cref{intro:forward_erg:trees}, but is also interesting in its own right.
+If $T$ and $f$ are as in \cref{backward_erg:trees}, then for a.e.\ $x\in X$, the set $\set{\frac{1}{n}\sum_{i<n}f(T^i(x)):n\in\N}$ of forward averages is bounded (since this is a convergent sequence).
+Looking backward, our \cref{backward_erg:trees} also says that the averages $A_f^\coc[\tree_x]$ over $\tree_x \in \@T_x$ converge as $\coc_x(\tree_x) \to \infty$, but there are infinitely-many trees $\tree_x \in \@T_x$ of bounded weight, so the mere convergence does not imply that the set $\set{A_f^\coc[\tree_x] : \tree_x \in \@T_x}$ is bounded.
+Nevertheless, we show it is indeed bounded; in fact, the maximal ergodic theorem holds along backward trees (see \cite{KP} for the classical forward version).
+We use the boundedness in the proof of \cref{intro:forward_erg:trees}, but of course, the maximal ergodic theorem is interesting in its own right.